annotation/text-fabric/docs/Api/General.md

             This interpretation gives rise to one or more templates to be constructed and run.
             Those new templates have been stripped of the outer layer of quantifiers, and when these templates are executed, the 2nd level quantifiers have become outer.
+            And so on.

     ??? caution "Restrictions"
         Due to the implementation of quantifiers there are certain restrictions.

         *   Quantifiers must be put immediately below their parents or below preceding quantifiers of the same parent.
         *   The keywords of a quantifier must appear on lines with exactly the same indentation as the atom they quantify.
-        * The templates of a quantifier must be indented relative the level of its keywords.
+        *   The templates of a quantifier must have equal or greater indent than its keywords;
-        * The names accessible to the templates inside the templates of a quantifier are:
+        *   The names accessible to the templates inside a quantifier are:

             *   the name `..`, which is the name of the atom that is quantified;
-            this name is automagically valid in quantified templates;
+                this name is automagically valid in quantifier templates;
-          * the name of the atom that is quantified (if that atom has a name);
+            *   the name of the atom that is quantified (if that atom has a given name);
             *   names defined in the template itself;
             *   `templateH` may use names defined in `templateA`;

+        *   The following situations block the visibility of names:

-          * `templateO`*i* may not use names defined in `templateO`*j* ;
+            *   `templateO`*i* may not use names defined in `templateO`*j* for *j* other than *i*;
-          * names defined outer quantifiers are not accessible in inner quantifiers.
+            *   names defined outer quantifiers are not accessible in inner quantifiers;
+            *   names defined inner quantifiers are not accessible in outer quantifiers;

-          * when you nest quantifiers, think of the way they will be recomposed into ordinary templates.
+        When you nest quantifiers, think of the way they will be recomposed into ordinary templates.
 This dictates whether your quantifier can be valid or not.

-    ??? caution "Indentation"
+    ??? note "Indentation"
-        Indentation in quantifiers will be stripped.
-All templates in a quantifier will be examined, and the block of indentation common to all lines will be stripped.
-        The remaining indentation
-        is interpreted relative to the atom which is being quantified.

-        ???+ note "Caret"
-            If your quantifier templates have just one line, by the rule just mentioned, all its indentation will be stripped.
-            But it might have been your intention to indent the quantifier line relative to the atom line.
-            To enforce indentation, you can put a `^` on the place that corresponds to zero indentation relative the atom.
+        The indentation in quantifiers relative to their parent atom will be preserved.

-        ??? example "Caret example"
+        ??? example "Nested quantifiers"
-            The outermost quantifier (`all: have:`) postulates a `phrase`.
-            Without the `^`, all indentation would be stripped, and the `phrase` would appear at the same level as the `clause`, destroying the requirement that the `phrase` lies embedded in the `clause`.
-The `^` defines the point of zero indentation, so only the indentation before the `^` will be stripped.
-            The `^` itself wil be replaced by a ` ` once it has done its work.
+            Consider

             ```
             clause
-            all:
+            /where/
-              ^ phrase function=Pred
+              phrase function=Pred
-            have:
-                no:
+            /have/
+              /without/
-                  ^ word sp#verb
+                word sp#verb
-                end:
-            end:
+              /-/
+            /-/
               phrase function=Subj
             ```

+            The auxiliary templates that will be run are:

+            For the outer quantifier:

+            ```
+            clause
+              phrase function=Pred
+            ```

+            and

+            ```
+            clause
+              phrase function=Pred
+              /without/
+                word sp#verb
+              /-/
+            ```

+            For the inner quantifier:

+            ```
+            phrase function=Pred
+              word sp#verb
+            ```

+            Note that the auxiliary template for the inner quantifier is shifted in its entirety to the left, but that the relative indentation is exactly as it shows in the original template.

     ??? info "Implementation"
         Here is a description of the implementation of the quantifiers.